-Representatives from a variety of universities and programs in the U.K. and Ireland will be at the Study Abroad Fair on Thursday, September 19, 2024, 2:00 - 5:00pm, Axinn Center (See our Events page for further details: www.middlebury.edu/schools-abroad/middlebury-students/events).
+Representatives from a variety of universities and programs in the U.K. and Ireland will be at the Study Abroad Fair on Thursday, September 18, 2025, 2:00 - 5:00pm, Axinn Center (See our Events page: www.middlebury.edu/schools-abroad/middlebury-students/events).